-The employee representatives perform their duties on the Supervisory Board on an honorary basis, and are compensated for their involvement in the Central Works Council in accordance with their respective employment contracts.
+The employee representatives perform their duties on the Supervisory Board on an honorary basis and are compensated for their involvement in the Central Works Council in accordance with their respective employment contracts.
 They are only entitled to receive attendance fees.
 They may only be discharged of their responsibilities by the Central Works Council, but this may occur at any time.

-In accordance with Article 10 Market Abuse Regulation (European Regulation (EU) No. 596/2014), purchases or sales of shares by Management Board and Supervisory Board members must be published within three working days after the day on which the transaction was concluded, and are available for downloading at www.post.at/ir.
-At the end of 2016, a total of 62,130 Austrian Post shares were owned by members of the Management Board and Supervisory Board.
+In accordance with Article 19 Market Abuse Regulation (European Regulation (EU) No. 596/2014), purchases or sales of shares by Management Board and Supervisory Board members must be published within three working days after the day on which the transaction was concluded and are available for download at www.post.at/ir.